Stellacore/AeroPlygiant/README.md

-In its current form, AeroPlygiant is primarily a development toolbox with which specific questions can be investigated by custom coding something to answer the question at hand.
-Notwithstanding, some of the demonstration programs may be generally useful as command line utility applications.
+In its current form, AeroPlygiant is primarily a development toolbox with which specific questions can be investigated by custom coding something easily using the available classes.
+Notwithstanding, some of the demonstration programs may be generally useful more or less as-is.
 E.g.

 * demoExpAtmosphere - program to simulate refracting ray path from an airborne sensor platform using nominal (very)simplified exponential decay model for Earth atmospheric index of refraction.

-* demoThickPlate - program with which to evaluate refraction path through a classic optical "thick plate">
+* demoThickPlate - program with which to evaluate refraction path through a classic optical "thick plate".

 ## Features